proteanhq/protean/docs/user/fields.rst

 If you don't specify ``identifier=True`` for any field in your Entity, Protean will automatically add a field called ``id`` to hold the primary key, so you don't need to set ``identifier=True`` on any of your fields unless you want to override the default primary-key behavior.

-Alternatively, you can use the ::ref:`Identifier` field for primary key fields.
-The type of the field can be specified per domain in config with :ref:`IDENTITY_TYPE`.
+Alternatively, you can use the ::ref:`field-type-identifier` field for primary key fields.
+The type of the field can be specified per domain in config with :ref:`user-configuration-identity-type`.

 default
 -------